Go (1999 film): Plot

-Around Christmas, Ronna, working overtime at her supermarket job to avoid being evicted, is approached by Adam and Zack to buy 20 hits of ecstasy, which they had hoped to buy from her absent co-worker, Simon.
+Around Christmas, Ronna, working overtime at her supermarket job to avoid being evicted, is approached by Adam and Zack to buy 20 ecstasy pills, which they had hoped to buy from her absent co-worker, Simon.

-After work, Ronna approaches Simon's dealer, Todd, for the pills.
-She is unable to pay the full amount so she leaves her friend Claire with Todd as collateral.
+After work, Ronna visits Simon's dealer, Todd, for the pills.
+Unable to pay the full amount, she leaves her friend Claire with Todd as collateral.
 Ronna meets with Adam and Zack but grows suspicious of Burke, a stranger accompanying them who presses her for the ecstasy.
 She flushes the drugs down the toilet and leaves, then steals over-the-counter pills to replace them, helped by Manny, who had covertly swallowed two of the ecstasy pills, unaware of their strength.
 Ronna gives 20 of the fake pills to Todd.
-She, Claire, and Manny then go to a rave where she sells the rest of the fake pills as ecstasy.
+She, Claire, and Manny then attend a rave where she sells the rest of the fake pills as ecstasy.

 Todd realizes the pills are fake and pursues Ronna to the rave.
 Ronna flees, hiding the now incapacitated Manny in an alley and promising to return with her car.
 Todd confronts her with a gun in the parking lot when she is hit by a car that speeds away, leaving her motionless in a ditch.

 The story restarts from the perspective of Simon, who is on a trip to Las Vegas with Marcus, Tiny, and Singh.
 Simon crashes a wedding and has sex with two of the bridesmaids before they accidentally set their hotel room on fire.
-Simon and Marcus leave the hotel, stealing a Ferrari whose owner thinks Marcus is a parking valet.
+Simon and Marcus leave the hotel, stealing a Ferrari whose owner mistakes Marcus for a parking valet.

 The two go to a strip club where Simon enrages the bouncer, Victor Jr., by groping one of the strippers.
 Simon shoots Victor Jr. in the arm with a gun that he found in the car.
 He and Marcus flee to the hotel, rousing Tiny and Singh.
 A car chase ensues and the four barely escape the bouncer and his father, Victor Sr., but Victor Sr. traces Todd's address from his credit card, which Simon had borrowed.